Rescue of Bat 21 Bravo: PAVN strength prevents air rescue

 All of the SAR teams were experienced in conducting rescues into what they described as "hot LZs", but the airmen were shocked by the quantity and intensity of the ground and anti-aircraft fire they had faced since the rescue attempt began.
 This included not only small arms fire and the previously used 23mm, 37mm and 57mm towed guns, but the 85mm and 100mm towed guns, along with the self-propelled, radar-guided ZSU-57-2 AAA gun.
 Most surprising to the Americans were the large presence of SA-2 SAMs, and for the first time the use of the Soviet SA-7 Grail shoulder-fired, heat-seeking SAM.

 37th ARRS commander Lt.
 Col. Bill Harris was upset.
 He concluded that the air rescue could not be attempted at that time due to the heavy concentration of North Vietnamese forces in the immediate area around Clark and Hambleton.
 He called Muirhead and told him that they had to find another way.
 Hambleton was told to sit tight while they worked up an alternative plan.
 Hambleton had two survival radios, a first aid kit, two kinds of flares, a knife and a .38 caliber revolver, a compass and a map, an empty water bottle, but no food.

 On the morning of 7 April, 1st Lt.
 Bruce C. Walker accompanied by naval artillery spotter Marine Lt.
-Larry F. Potts were flying OV-10A (Covey 282) from 20th Tactical Air Support Squadron.
+Larry F. Potts were flying an OV-10A (Covey 282) from 20th Tactical Air Support Squadron.
 Potts was directing naval gunfire from the destroyer against North Vietnamese tanks to protect Hambleton.
 At 11:05, an O-1 Bird Dog pilot observed a SAM launch and Covey 282 was shot down 3 mi west of Highway 1 and 4 mi north of Highway 9.
 Radio contact was established with both Potts and Walker, and both reported that they were uninjured, but each man was too close to North Vietnamese forces to attempt a rescue.

 Clark hid on the south side of the Mieu Giang River, while Walker was about 6 km north of Hambleton, who was on the north side of the river about 2 km from the town of Cam Lo.
 Clark evaded capture for a number of days and was in contact with SAR personnel when he warned them away due to the proximity of PAVN forces.

 The U.S. rescuers knew that the North Vietnamese were monitoring radio communications and understood English.
 Clark and Hambleton were several miles apart.
 A FAC told Clark, who was from Idaho, to "Get to the Snake, make like Esther Williams and float to Boston."
 In other words, get to the river and swim east.

 It was Potts' 25th birthday.
 Potts was wounded and captured alive, but later died in Quang Binh prison.
 In January 1992, members of the Joint Task Force for Full Accounting examined war artifacts in the Hanoi military museum and found Potts' ID card.
 The disposition and location of Walker's remains are unknown.